sergio-hcsoft/fragile-1/docsrc/source/doc_resources/architecture.rst

 ------------------

 The fragile framework is designed to quickly implement and test new FractalAI based algorithms.
-The different classes are combined using the inheritance mechanism to isolate the different aspects of the algorithms:
+The different classes are combined using composition to isolate the different aspects of the algorithms:

 * :swarm:`Swarm`: It defines the main computation loop for the algorithm, and it coordinates all the other classes involved in the algorithm.